9M2PJU/i3asap/README.md

 # i3asap
 ## Intro
-Auto setup i3 desktop environment for kali linux live cd, as an alternative to customizing the iso.
+We all love i3 but it is quite the hassle setting it up everytime you launch a live cd.
+What if we could easily configure our live systems based on a amazing collection of i3/vim/fonts/..whatever-dotfiles.

-Created to stop wasting time installing the same apps over and over and getting rid of of that awful live cd feeling.
-It should be easy to port to any debian based live cd.
+Let's stop wasting time installing the same apps over and over and configuring dotfiles to get rid of of that awful live cd feeling.

-Simply wget the setup.sh file and run [insert tiny url link here] or [insert raw github link here].
+Simply wget [insert tiny url link here] or [insert raw github link here] and run.

 ## What it does
 0. Select config bundle (see screenshots in config folder)